 Youstina joined ikteshaaf as a fellow in the second cohort.
 She is currently a senior student at the British Univeristy in Egypt majoring in political science.
 Academically, Youstina is the top student of her class.
 Youstina has participated in the Merit360 program in New York City, working on the UN SDGs; particularly SDG4- Quality Education.
 In 2017, her team’s project for the Syrian refugees in Jordan was nominated at the Hult Prize competition to the semi-final round held in Dubai.
 She strongly believes in the impact of small change and is passionate about civil society work.

 Esraa Ahmed is an Alumni Officer for the first ikteshaaf cohort.
 She was working as a Project Officer at IECD (Institut Européen de Coopération et de Développement) on the ‘Seeds of Hope’ project which aims to improve Egyptian youth access to labor market by strengthening the technical and vocational higher education training.
-She was also an intern in the health program at Save the Children.
+She is currently working as a Project Coordinator at Tahrir Lounge.